A Word from Jim ...

 In my own courses I have a stab at categorizing the styles, and I guess these would be the main categories:

-Basic Step to Learn the Delta Blues
+Basic Steps to Learn the Delta Blues

 This style is characterized by Son House, Muddy Waters, many, many others and of course, Robert Johnson.
 It can be in the keys of E, A, dropped , or open tuning such as G or D.